Yogayu/DeepLearningCourse/_build/intro.md

 - Mock Forward Propagation
 - Mock Backward Propagation

-## Chapter 4 Make your own neural network to classify handwritten digitals
+## Chapter 5 Make your own neural network to classify handwritten digitals

 In this chapter, the student will learn how to teach the computer to classify handwritten digits by using MNIST dataset in Python.

 **DataSet:** The dataset I choose for this part is MNIST(Modified National Institute of Standards and Technology)  dataset, which has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST(National Institute of Standards and Technology) which gives data set of over 800,000 images of handwritten digits from 3,600 writers.
 The digits have been size-normalized and centered in a fixed-size image.

+TBD

 ## Other Projects